 Affiliate Disclosure: As an Amazon Affiliate Program participant, I earn commissions on purchases made through links in this post.
 Full disclosure

 Weight Stack Home Gyms

 Weight stack machines are multifunction home gyms consisting of pulleys and cables that connect to a stack of weight plates.
 Each machine of this type offers more or fewer workout stations.
-For example, some may include a pec fly workout station, and others may have a preacher pad station, etc. The more workout stations comprised in a weight stack machine, the higher the price.
+For example, some may include a pec fly workout station, others may have a preacher pad station, etc. So naturally, the more workout stations comprised a weight stack machine, the higher the price.

-In general, even a basic weight stack machine model offers the possibility to perform a wide array of exercises, especially for the arms and core, and the legs.
+In general, even a basic weight stack machine model can perform a wide array of exercises, especially for the arms and core, and legs.
 Differently put, if you get one, you may not need to perform exercises using dumbbells as often, as many of the exercises that involve dumbbells are replicable on this type of machine.

 Most weight machines of this type have their weight plate stack included, and you won’t have to purchase the weight plates additionally, as for most Smith machines, unless, of course, you want an upgrade of the included stack.

 Most weight stack machines are heavy and somewhat oversized.
 Therefore, you’ll need at least two people for their unpacking and assembly, and you will have to consider their assigned space carefully.
-Once assembled, the machine will be difficult to move.
+In addition, once assembled, the machine will be difficult to move.